-"The regulator's definition of an examination is very narrow and in effect any type of assessment that is not 'externally set and taken by candidates at the same time under controlled conditions' is classified as nonexamination assessment (NEA).
-'NEA' therefore includes, but is not limited to, internal assessment.
+The regulator's definition of an examination is very narrow and in effect any type of assessment that is not:

+- a.
+Set by an awarding body; - Designed to be taken simultaneously by all relevant candidates at a time determined by the awarding body; and - c.
+Taken under conditions specified by the awarding body (including conditions relating to the supervision of candidates during the assessment and the duration of the assessment) is classified as non-examination assessment (NEA). ' - NEA' therefore includes, but is not limited to, internal assessment.
 Externally marked and/or externally set practical examinations taken at different times across centres are classified as 'NEA'."

-[Definition taken directly from the JCQ publication Instructions for conducting non-examination assessments, Foreword]
+[JCQ'sInstructions for conducting non-examination assessments, Foreword]